Cuis-Smalltalk/Learning-Cuis/README.md

 Each Project should supply a 'RoughGuide.md', which describes what the interesting bits of code are, as well as the Project 'README.md' which should
 - Name the project/feature(s) -- what is this good for, what does it do?
 - List the latest Cuis version+revision the code was tested with.
-- Have the Smalltalk code to load the package(s).
+- Show the Smalltalk code to load the package(s).
 - Have useful code/usage examples.
 - Optionally, show a screen graphic (what does this look like?)